trevor-poirier/CKAD-Exam-Questions/Q6/README.md

 2) The CronJob must run the shell command uname in a single container using busybox image.
 The command should run every minute and must complete within 28 seconds, or be terminated by Kubernetes.
+It must also have 2 completions, and 3 retries on failure

-3) The CronJob name and container name should both be hellocron.
+3) The CronJob name and container names should both be hellocron.
 Create the CronJob from the above manifest file.
+Then create a manual (normal) Job with the same configurations.
+Store the manifest file at:
+   ~/CKAD-Exam-Questions/tmp/job.yaml

+Verify the execution of both the CronJob and Job.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~